 DWR strives to help Californians of all ages learn about water, including where it comes from, how we use it, and how to conserve it.
-We provide a variety of resources to K-12 teachers and other educators to encourage water education in and out of the classroom.
+We provide a variety of resources to K-12 teachers and other educators - including parents - to encourage water education in and out of the classroom.

 Our free supplementary materials can be used to help develop lessons about California’s diverse water resources.
 We are in the process of updating our materials to better support the Common Core and Next Generation Science Standards and distance learning needs.
 Please check back to see what we have added.

 We also support single- and multi-day professional development opportunities, including training in the Project WET curriculum.
 Through partnerships with the Water Education Foundation, County Offices of Education, and others, we have provided training to more than 1,000 teachers since 2015.
 Contact one of our three visitor centers if you are in interested in taking your students on a field trip.